diegojbs/api-laravel-sanctum/README.md

 1. Just clone the repository
 2. Go inside project folder
-3. composer install comand
+3. Rum command: composer update
 4. Configure DB conection.
+5. Rum command: php artisan migrate
-5. That is all, you can test using docs.
+6. That is all, you can test using docs.

 ## URL to see docs